GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

-An echo is returned to all subscribers: `/listener/setNFCFilters <string listener_id> <string NFCFilters_id>`
+`control/actionResult /listener/setSOSFilters <string listener_id> <bool set> <string description>`

+The return confirmation refers to the `listener_id`, indicating `set=true` if the action has been successfully performed and `set=false` if not.
+In both cases a `description` is added to give more details.

+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/listener/setNFCFilters DefaultListener NFCFilters1`

-BeRTA sends back to all subscribers: `/listener/setNFCFilters DefaultListener NFCFilters1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/listener/setSOSFilters DefaultListener NFCFilters1`

+BeRTA sends back to the sender: `control/actionResult /listener/setSOSFilters defaultListener true "SOSFilters NFCFilters1 has been set to listener defaultListener"`

 <!----------------------------------------------------------------------------------->
 ---